noviscient/Factsheet-Wiki/README.md

 ## Introduction <a id="section1"></a>
-This section is just to lay down the context for all the formulas and code
+This section details the definition, formulas and code used for each metric in the factsheet.
-1. $N$: Represents the total number of months the strategy has been active(?)
+1. $N$: The total number of months the strategy has been active
-2. $R_n$: Represents the **percentage returns** of the strategy for the $nth$ month
+2. $R_n$: The percentage returns of the strategy for the $nth$ month
 3. `monthly_rets`: pd.Series type which represents all the months and its respective returns for each month
 ## Performance Metrics <a id="section2"></a>
 **Description:**
-The below metrics are used to evaluate and analyze the performance of the strategy over a specific period of time **Diagram:**
+The below metrics are used to evaluate and analyze the performance of the strategy over a specific period of time
+**Diagram:**
 ![image](https://github.com/gabrielyong4/Analytics-Project/assets/114644478/cfabcee2-7fee-4b29-94bc-5af895aa99a0)
 **Location within Factsheet**: Page 1, top left hand side